flytbase/flytdocs/source/docs/FlytSim/docker/troubleshooting.rst

 How to get FlytSim startup logs?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are facing any issues related to Autoupdate in case the updates are not installed successfully or you are unable to open FlytConsole, you can check the startup log to locate the error.
-You should attach the file ``/flyt/logs/startup/flyt_startup.log`` , which will be present inside FlytSim's docker container, with your question on the forum.
+If you are facing any issues related to Autoupdate such as in case the updates are not installed successfully or you are unable to open FlytConsole, you can check the startup log to locate the error.

+You can use our :ref:`logviewer web app <flytos_logs>` to see the logs in your browser.

+Otherwise, you can also attach the file ``/flyt/logs/startup/flyt_startup.log``, which will be present inside FlytSim's docker container, with your question on the forum.
 To open terminal inside the container, :ref:`click here <flytsim_shell>`.
 You can view the log in a terminal using the following command:

 .. code-block:: bash